w3c/wai-tutorials/source/forms/notifications.html.erb.md

   - G85
 ---

-Provide feedback to users about their form entries.
-This includes in-line feedback at or near the form controls (typically input fields), and overall feedback that is typically provided after forms are submitted.
+Provide feedback to users on the results of their form submission, whether successful or not.
+This includes in-line feedback at or near the form controls, and overall feedback that is typically provided after form submission.

 Notifications need to be concise and clear.
-In particular, error messages should be easy to understand and should provide simple indications of how to correct mistakes.
+In particular, error messages should be easy to understand and should provide simple instructions on how they can be resolved.
 Success messages are also important to confirm task completion.

 ## Overall feedback